-The Language Technology strand aims at pro- viding linguistically sophisticated analysis of textual documents for use in semantically enriched document retrieval.
+The Natural Language strand aims at providing linguistically sophisticated analysis of textual documents for use in semantically enriched document retrieval.
 Typical tasks for this strand include: document processing, including automated syntactic and semantic analysis of documents; document clustering, based in part on information provided by processing; document enrichment, including merging documents with structured sources, and extraction of meta-data compatible with a specified ontology; and document retrieval, including experiments with federated search against textual and structural data, and query expansion using semantic categories.

-The Cloud Computing strand comprises activities, competences and technologies with the aim of providing both new and improved cloud services to the problem owners, as well as to improve the efficiency and flexibility of the cloud architecture itself, implemented by SIRIUS partners.
+The Scalable Computing strand contains activities related to HPC and Cloud Computing.
+The cloud work aims to provides both new and improved cloud services to the problem owners, as well as to improve the efficiency and flexibility of the cloud architecture itself, implemented by SIRIUS partners.
 The corresponding research and innovation will typically include tasks like: parallelisation and scaling strategies for data access; improving data access on-site through distributed cloud architectures, making for efficient data access out in the field; off-site big data analytics accessed through cloud services; cloud federation to seamlessly utilize resources from clouds with different characteristics, as well as for flexible scaling between private and public clouds; utilization of High-Performance Computing technologies as a foundation for improved cloud architectures more efficiently supporting big data and big data analytics.